avelino/avelino.run/content/blog/2025-11-talent-attraction-core-pillar-technical-leadership-evaluation.md

 - innovation depends on diversity of thought,
 - long-term velocity depends on having the right people, not just the right process.

-When I'm evaluated as a leader, people don't look apenas at *what* I deliver.
+When I'm evaluated as a leader, people don't look only at *what* I deliver.

 They look at *who* I attract, how I represent the team externally, and whether I'm actively creating a strong pipeline for the future.